joeshaw/cuckoofilter/README.md

 filter**.
 The data structure is described in a paper called *[Cuckoo
-Filter: Practically Better Than Bloom](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf)* by Bin Fan, David G. Andersen, Michael Kaminsky and, Michael
+Filter: Practically Better Than Bloom](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf)* by Bin Fan, David G. Andersen, Michael Kaminsky and Michael
 D. Mitzenmacher.

 Cuckoo filters, like Bloom filters, are probabilistic data structures useful for determining whether a piece of data is present in a set.
-Like Bloom filters, cuckoo filters do not store the key being looked up, or the value of the data, so they are appropriate only for checking whether the primary data source should be checked.
+Like Bloom filters, cuckoo filters do not store the key being looked up, or the value of the data, so they are appropriate only for checking whether the primary data source should be queried.

 Unlike Bloom filters, data can be deleted from cuckoo filters.